Plasmon-driven exciton formation in a non-equilibrium Fermi liquid: Rate equation modeling of plasmon-mediated exciton formation

 To evaluate whether the population dynamics presented in Fig. \ref{fig:mahan_exciton} of the main text are consistent with the proposed mechanism of plasmon-mediated exciton formation, we numerically model the population evolution using a rate equation \cite{Zhu2025AWS2}.
 In Table \ref{tab:si_simulation_parameters}, we list the physical meaning and selected values of the minimal parameters needed for this model.

-The onset of the intensity at the instant of photo-excitation is approximately probe-limited (\qty{200}{fs}, see the Methods section of the main text).
+The onset of the intensity at the instant of photo-excitation is approximately probe-limited (\qty{200}{fs}, see the End Matter).
 We hence treat the onset of the intensity at photo-excitation as a step function, given that the dynamics described above are significantly slower, and set observed intensities for both low and high excitation fluences to zero: $I_\ell(E,t<0)=0$ and $I_h(E,t<0)=0$.
 Below, we consider only $t\geq0$.

 We describe the electronic population $I^e_F(E,t)$ at a fluence $F$ (with $F=\ell, h$ for low and high fluences respectively), energy $E$, and time $t$ using where $\bar{\alpha}_F(E)$ is the effective energy-dependent scattering rate.
 For plasmon-mediated decay, we approximate $\bar{\alpha}_F(E)=\alpha_F(E-E_{CBM}) + \tau_i^{-1}$.
 The parameters $\alpha_\ell$ and $\alpha_h$ in Table \ref{tab:si_simulation_parameters} respectively represent the screened electron-plasmon coupling strengths for the low fluence and high fluence cases.
 We treat the two cases as distinct due to screening effects and differences in the initial temperatures of the photo-doped population.
-We set $\alpha_\ell$ to the slope of the graph of the decay rate over energy near $E_0$ for \qty{15}{\micro J/cm^2} photo-excitation (Fig. \ref{fig:si_decay_vs_energy}). $\tau_i$ is an energy-independent impurity-mediated scattering time. $E_{CBM}$ is measured relative to the bottom of the surface state, $E_0\approx E_F+\qty{0.8}{eV}$, and lies at the bottom of the broad energy range over which spectral weight from the bulk conduction band is observed (indicated by the yellow triangle in Fig.\ref{fig:overview}c of the main text).
+We set $\alpha_\ell$ to the slope of the graph of the decay rate over energy near $E_0$ for \qty{15}{\micro J/cm^2} photo-excitation (Fig. \ref{fig:si_decay_vs_energy}). $\tau_i$ is an energy-independent impurity-mediated scattering time. $E_{CBM}$ is measured relative to the bottom of the surface state, $E_0\approx E_F+\qty{0.8}{eV}$, and lies at the bottom of the broad energy range over which spectral weight from the bulk conduction band is observed (indicated by the yellow triangle in Fig.\ref{fig:overview}b of the main text).
 It coincides with the energy of a bulk conduction band in our PM-state DFT calculation that is nondispersing at $\Gamma$ to leading order (Fig.~\ref{fig:si_dft}a).
 In Fig. \ref{fig:si_decay_vs_energy}, we confirm that the decay rate indeed reaches its minimum value at approximately $E_{CBM}$.

 To eliminate effects associated with the density of states (which decreases observed spectral weight at lower energies) and the choice of excitation photon energy (which places an upper bound on the range of electronic energies that can be occupied), we normalize the maximum intensity at each energy level to unity.
 For low fluence excitation, when the re-absorption of plasmons by cooled electrons is negligible, the observed intensity $I_\ell(E, t)$ originates entirely from electrons, with no excitonic contribution, giving $I_\ell(E, t)=I_\ell^e(E, t)$.
 Thus, the energy-normalized spectral intensity can be written using Eq.~(\ref{eq:rate_diffeq}) as: